-During the last one hundred years the field of training and education has changed tremendously and continues to do so in a rush to keep up with new ideas and adapt to new technology.
-This intensive two day and 1 evening course is neither long enough nor detailed enough to turn you into a 'professional' coach or a 'qualified' teacher.
-However, during the next few days we are going to present you with some ideas and techniques that you can take into your future instructing and even pass onto students that you train.
-We are aiming to stimulate you to look at your own teaching and further into the world of instructing, teaching and coaching.
+This intensive course is neither long enough nor detailed enough to turn you into the equivalent of a 'professional' coach or a 'qualified' teacher.
+However, during the next two days we are going to present you with some ideas and techniques that you can take into your future instructing and pass onto instructors that you train.
+We are hopefully going to stimulate you to look at your own teaching and further into the world of instructing, teaching and coaching.
 There is a huge amount of information on the web, some of it useful and some not so useful.
 There are lots of theories and bandwagons to jump on so accept nothing as fact and be critical of everything you read including this booklet!